tracel-ai/burn/burn-book/src/basic-workflow/training.md

 parameter can be obtained with the grad function: `let grad = tensor.grad(&gradients);`.
 Although it is not necessary when using the learner struct and the optimizers, it can prove to be quite useful when debugging or writing custom training loops.
-One of the differences between the training and the validation steps is that the former requires the backend to implement `ADBackend` and not just `Backend`.
+One of the differences between the training and the validation steps is that the former requires the backend to implement `AutodiffBackend` and not just `Backend`.
 Otherwise, the `backward` function is not available, as the backend does not support autodiff.
 We will see later how to create a backend with autodiff support.